dotnet/docs-maui/docs/fundamentals/localization.md

 .NET includes a mechanism for localizing apps using [resource files](/dotnet/core/extensions/create-resource-files).
 A resource file stores text and other content as name/value pairs that allow the app to retrieve content for a provided key.
 Resource files allow localized content to be separated from app code.
 In addition to storing text, resource files can also store images and binary data.
 However, devices have a range of screen sizes and densities and each platform has functionality for displaying density-dependent images.
 Therefore, platform functionality should be used for localizing images instead of storing them in resource files.

-To localize a .NET Multi-platform App UI (.NET MAUI) app you should:
+To localize a .NET Multi-platform App UI (.NET MAUI) app, you should:

 1. Create resource files to store strings.
 For more information, see [Create resource files to store strings](#create-resource-files-to-store-strings).
 1. Specify the app's neutral language.
 For more information, see [Specify the app's neutral language](#specify-the-apps-neutral-language).